 - Action/Advocacy: Each child will demonstrate empowerment and the skills to act, with others or alone, against prejudice and/or discriminatory actions.

-The teams that lead IE at Mirman include: the Board Committee on Inclusivity, the IE Working Group (composed of select faculty and staff), and the IE Parent Partners.
+The teams that lead IE at Mirman include the Board Committee on Inclusivity and the IE Working Group (composed of select faculty and staff).
 Our work is guided by Mirman's mission, philosophy of education, core values, and the overarching question: "What are the different ways we honor our individual and shared strengths in service to our local and global communities?"

 For more information, please contact the Director of Inclusivity and Equity, Connie Chiu, at [email protected]